nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 An HC SM has a backup volume attached and is selected for hot copy operation during a scheduled backup.
 Each _full_ hot copy will create a backup set with the same name in the backup root directory (by default `/var/opt/nuodb/backup`) on all HC SMs in a single database and a single backup group.
 By default, all HC SMs in a single Kubernetes cluster are part of one backup group.
-This can be adjusted by changing the `database.hotCopy.backupGroup` value for multiple Kubernetes clusters in multi-cluster deployment.
+This can be adjusted by changing the `database.hotCopy.backupGroup` value for multiple Kubernetes clusters in a multi-cluster deployment.

 _Incremental_ and _journal_ hot copies are always stored in the current backup set if one exists.
 If there is no current backup set for some of the archives served by a HC SM when _incremental_ or _journal_ backup is requested, a _full_ hot copy is triggered automatically.